PKua007/rampack/doc/observables.md

     example, to prepare the density histogram of the system projected on YZ plane (with 100 x 100 bins), you should specify `n_bins_x = 1` (or `n_bins_x = None`), `n_bins_y = 100` and `n_bins_z = 100`.
   * ***tracker*** (*= None*) <br />
-    [Goldstone tracker](#trackers) used to cancel out system movement.
+    [Goldstone tracker](#trackers) used to cancel out system drift.
 If `None`, no compensation is applied.
 * **Short name**: `rho_xyz`
 * **Output**:
   Rows with space-separated tuples (*b*<sub>x</sub>, *b*<sub>y</sub>, *b*<sub>z</sub>, *&rho;*(**b**)), where **b** is
-  relative middle of the bin.
-If the direction is turned off, the correspinding bin coordinate is equal 0.5.
+  relative middle of the bin (with coordinates from the range [0, 1)).
+If the direction is turned off, the corresponding bin coordinate is equal 0.5.

 ### Class `probability_evolution`